Costello1329/cpp-interns-2020/hw5_geometry/readme.md

 to override them in child classes.

+#### Partial points for the solution:
+The task is divided into 8 blocks:

+1. Vector: 2pts
+2. Shape: 1pts
+3. Circle: 1pts
+4. Polygon: 5pts
+5. Rectangle: 1pts
+6. Square: 1pts
+7. Triangle: 2pts
+8. Various tests (see details in the test log): 3pts

 ##### Note about submission
 In this task you are allowed to send a multiple file project in an archive.
-To do so, you should have one `solution.h` file that includes all the other needed ones.
+To do so, you should have one `geometry.h` file that includes all the other needed ones.
-Then, you should pack your project into a `.zip` archive, so that `solution.h` is located at the root of the archive.
+Then, you should pack your project into a `.zip` archive, so that `geometry.h` is located at the root of the archive.
 Your archive shouldn't contain `.cpp` files, these won't get compiled